nicolebid/nicolebid/README.md

 # Hi there, I'm Nicole! 👋

 ## 📋 About Me
-I’m a Data Science Specialist with a passion for education, sports and life-long learning.
-You can learn more about me and view my featured work on my website, [nicolebid.github.io](https://nicolebid.github.io), or check out the summary table below for insight into projects I've done.
+I'm passionate about education, sports, lifelong learning, and all things data science!
+You can learn more about me and view my featured work on my [website](https://nicolebid.github.io) or check out the summary table below for insight into my projects.

 ## 🛠 Skills
-- **Languages:** Python, R
+- **Languages:** Python, R, SQL
 - **Databases:** MongoDB, MySQL, PostgreSQL
 - **Data Analysis:** Pandas, GeoPandas, NumPy, Tidyr, Dplyr
 - **Data Visualization:** Altair, Matplotlib, Dash, ggplot2, Shiny